phan228/Movie-rentals/README.md

 ## Tradeoffs and future improvements:

 - No longer use enum MovieCode due to the inflexibility of adding/deleting enums dynamically during runtime.
 - Currently, the program has separate json files for price/point/baseprice/etc in a key-value pair format with the movie classifications as keys.
 This is for ease of access at the moment due to my limited knowledge of reading from/writing to nested json files.
-I'd like to have one json file with all information related to movie classifications.
+I'd like to have one json file with all information related to movie classifications in the future.